biosustain/apoptosis/report.md

 The prior for $\bar{\sigma}_c$ is informative, and was chosen based on scientific knowledge so as to place 99% prior mass between 0.1 and 0.4.

-In this equation $lkj$ represents the Lewandowski, Kurowicka, and Joe distribution with shape parameter 2.
+In this equation, $lkj$ represents the Lewandowski, Kurowicka, and Joe distribution with shape parameter 2.
 See [@lewandowskiGeneratingRandomCorrelation2009] for discussion of why this is an appropriate default prior for correlation matrices.